tf-encrypted/rfcs/tensorflow-federated/tensorflow-federated.md

 ```

 The goal here is not necessarily to capture all possible secure aggregation protocols nor scenarios, and we may likely encounter protocols outside its scope; for this reason it may still be relevant to maintain the special executors from phase 1.

-all runtime players each have a signature keypair registered in a PKI

-As detailed later, to run secure aggregations the executor first derives concrete computation from the above using the specified protocol, and then uses a bulletin-board network strategy to compile these into a set of program steps and a plan for when and where they should be executed.
-Each of these steps is essentially a local TensorFlow graph that can be executed by the built-in `EagerExecutor`.

 ### Phase 3: Client Executor